Memory Foam vs. Hybrid Mattresses: What’s the Best?

 While most hybrid beds contain pocket coils to isolate motion, the bouncy coils can still transfer movement.
 Motion transfer becomes more of an issue as the mattress materials age.

 Hybrid mattresses are some of the more expensive beds available, as they combine different materials.
-A mid-priced hybrid typically costs around $1200.
+A mid-priced hybrid typically costs around $1200, but you can find more budget-friendly hybrid options when shopping hybrids in a box.

 While memory foam mattresses and hybrid mattresses can have comparable lifespans, each often lasting about seven years, hybrids have a higher risk of sagging as coils wear out.
 Many bed in a box hybrids wear out quickly, as the mattress usually contains thinner, less durable coils for better compression.